What’s the youngest moon you can see? | EarthSky.org

 But Legault’s photograph at the instant of new moon?
 That record can only be duplicated, not surpassed.

-The moon passes more or less between the Earth and sun once each month at new moon.
-Then, unless you have a set-up like Thierry Legault’s, you will not see the moon because it is crossing the sky with the sun during the day.
-About a day after new moon, you’ll see a very thin waxing crescent moon setting shortly after the sun.
-The young moon appears as lighted crescent in the twilight sky, often with the darkened portion of the moon glowing dimly with earthshine.

-Bottom line: In July 2013, astrophotographer Thierry Legault captured a moon at the instant the moon was new.
-His photo, shown here, shows the thinnest possible crescent and the youngest possible moon.
+Bottom line: In our modern times, as astrophotographer Thierry Legault proved in 2013, it’s possible to capture a moon at the instant the moon is new.
+How about young moon sightings with the eye alone?
+The youngest possible moons, here.

 Click here to check out Thierry Legault’s book on astrophotography.